 Perpetual Motion Project

 Our former Pipeline program is now better than ever!
-Perpetual Motion Project is a Rube Goldberg Machine-type team building event where participants will build a Catapult, a Pipeline, and a Domino Line – that will all be connected for an incredible ending display of creativity, precision, and execution.
+Perpetual Motion Project is a Rube Goldberg Machine-type team development event where participants will build a Catapult, a Pipeline, and a Domino Line – that will all be connected for an incredible ending display of creativity, precision, and execution.

-The team building program begins with a fun and challenging kickoff activity, which will form teams and act as a training component that plays an integral part in the latter stages of this multifaceted event.
+The program begins with a fun and challenging kickoff activity, which will form teams and act as a training component that plays an integral part in the latter stages of this multifaceted event.
 Once these critical skills are locked in, teams will collaborate to carefully plan each stage of their building strategy.